 - currently representing pharmaceutical companies in correction of inventorship action (D. Mass.)

-- currently representing innovator pharmaceutical company and a university in one of the first biosimilar patent challenges
+- currently representing an innovator pharmaceutical company and a university in one of the first biosimilar patent challenges

 - Patent Dispute Resolution Provisions of the BPCIA in Light of Amgen v.
 SandozCase Explored!, The Knowledge Group, April 22, 2016

-- Faculty member,3rd Annual Naples Patent Law Experts Conference, February 9-10, 2015
+- faculty member, 3rd Annual Naples Patent Law Experts Conference, February 9-10, 2015

 - Hot Topics in Patent Law, Delaware Valley Chapter of the Association of Corporate Counsel, July 8, 2014.